top of page

 Decoding the Electric Circuit

 Imagine a water slide.
 The water needs a continuous path to slide down, right?
 An electric circuit is similar.
-It's a pathway for the flow of electric charge, and it must be closed and continuous to work.
-Break the path, and the flow stops.
-Electric charge is like the water flowing through the slide – it needs a complete loop to keep moving.
-If there's a break anywhere in the circuit, just like a gap in the slide, the flow of electricity can’t continue.
+It's a pathway for the flow of electric charge which must be closed and continuous to work.
+Break the path and the flow stops.
+Electric charge is like the water flowing through the slide: it needs a complete loop to keep moving.
+If there's a break anywhere in the circuit, just like a gap in the slide, the continuous flow of electricity can’t continue.

 In short, an electric circuit is the pathway that allows electricity to flow and power devices.